CruGlobal/mpdx-ios-client-example-app/README.md

 MPDX Client Example App
 =======================

-Includes Swift Package Manager and Cocoapods example projects to facilitate in the creation of your templated MPDX iOS App.
+Includes a Swift Package Manager example project to facilitate in the creation of your templated MPDX iOS App.

 - [Steps To Create Templated MPDX iOS App](#steps-to-create-templated-mpdx-ios-app)
 - [Configuring AppConfig](#configuring-appconfig)